CybotAS/CookiebotWP/README.md

 Cookiebot provides a helper function to check if there is an active, working version of Cookiebot on the website.
 The easiest way for at developer to implement Cookiebot support is to add a check for Cookiebot where tags are outputted to the visitor.

-This can be done following way;
+This can be done following way:

 ```php
 $scriptTag = ";